-Introducing gaps in all sequences of a group
+Introducing Gaps in all Sequences of a Group

-To insert gaps in all sequences in a selection or group, place the mouse cursor on any residue in the selection or group to the immediate right of the position in which a gap should appear.
+To insert gaps in all sequences in a selection or group, select the required sequences in the sequence ID panel and then place the mouse cursor on any residue in the selection or group to the immediate right of the position in which a gap should appear.
 Hold down the CTRL key and the left mouse button, then drag the sequences to the right until the required number of gaps has appeared.